robert-malai/pylambda/readme.md

 There is a 2 step process in deploying a function:

  * first we must bundle the function code into a zip package which contains the main code and it's dependencies;
- * afterwards we will use Terraform to deploy the code bundle and to create / update any infrastructure artefacts that we have configured.
+ * afterwards we will use Terraform to deploy the code bundle and to create / update any infrastructure artifacts that we have configured.

 For convenience, we have provided a build script (`build-lambda`) which will prepare the code bundle in the output folder.